lzrmihnea/lzrmihnea.github.io/_posts/2017-05-05-book-notes-duckworth-grit.markdown

 If you want to be grittier, find a gritty culture and join it.
 Or create it.

-> “when I started studying Olympians, I thought, ‘What kind of oddball gets up every day at four in the morning to go to swimming practice?’
+> “When I started studying Olympians, I thought, ‘What kind of oddball gets up every day at four in the morning to go to swimming practice?’
 I thought, ‘These must be extraordinary people to do that sort of thing.’
 But the thing is, when you go to a place where basically everybody you know is getting up at four in the morning to go to practice, that’s just what you do.
 It’s no big deal.
 It becomes a habit.”

 # 2.4.
 Deliberate practice and setting goals